kubernetes/kubernetes/docs/getting-started-guides/ubuntu-calico.md

 The simplest method for enabling connectivity from containers to the internet is to use an iptables masquerade rule.
 This is the standard mechanism [recommended](../../docs/admin/networking.md#google-compute-engine-gce) in the Kubernetes GCE environment.

 We need to NAT traffic that has a destination outside of the cluster.
 Internal traffic includes the master/nodes, and the container IP pools.
-Assuming that the master and nodes are in the `172.25.0.0/24` subnet, the cbr0 IP ranges are all in the `192.168.0.0/16` network, and the nodes use the interface `eth0` for external connectivity, a suitable masquerade chain would look like this:
+A suitable masquerade chain would follow the pattern below, replacing the following variables:
+- `CONTAINER_SUBNET`: The cluster-wide subnet from which container IPs are chosen.
+All cbr0 bridge subnets fall within this range.
+The above example uses `192.168.0.0/16`.
+- `KUBERNETES_HOST_SUBNET`: The subnet from which Kubernetes node / master IP addresses have been chosen.
+- `HOST_INTERFACE`: The interface on the Kubernetes node which is used for external connectivity.
+The above example uses `eth0`

 ```
 sudo iptables -t nat -N KUBE-OUTBOUND-NAT
-sudo iptables -t nat -A KUBE-OUTBOUND-NAT -d 192.168.0.0/16 -o eth0 -j RETURN
+sudo iptables -t nat -A KUBE-OUTBOUND-NAT -d <CONTAINER_SUBNET> -o <HOST_INTERFACE> -j RETURN
-sudo iptables -t nat -A KUBE-OUTBOUND-NAT -d 172.25.0.0/24 -o eth0 -j RETURN
+sudo iptables -t nat -A KUBE-OUTBOUND-NAT -d <KUBERNETES_HOST_SUBNET> -o <HOST_INTERFACE> -j RETURN
 sudo iptables -t nat -A KUBE-OUTBOUND-NAT -j MASQUERADE
 sudo iptables -t nat -A POSTROUTING -j KUBE-OUTBOUND-NAT
 ```